DIT-AI-Project-2021/DIT-IoT-Deep-Mask/README.md

 2. Measure body temperature with a thermal imaging camera
 3. Recording personal data on mobile apps for COVID-19 epidemiological investigation

 * If all three conditions above are satisfied, the enterance gate will open.
-But If one of the three is not satified, the warning light and sound turns on and the entrance gate will closed automatically.
+But If one of the three is not satified, the alert light and sound turns on and the entrance gate will closed automatically.
 * Like Amazon GO, there is no need for resident personnel.
 It can also effectively protect COVID-19.